varshiths/scg-augmented/diary.md

 | No Bias | 0.256 | 0.413 | 0.535 |
 | VG Bias | 0.149 | 0.286 | 0.423 |
 | RC Bias | 0.000 | 0.000 | 0.000 |

+Is it a good idea to have a soft loss for teacher student predictions?
+No apparently.
+Also the performance has fallen a lot due to this (suspiciously only for leftright ordering though).

+The hyperparameters also seem problematic.
+Need to verify that the problem is because of soft teacher loss and not hyperparams.

+## 21th - 28th March

+Currently, have changed the soft preds of teacher to hard preds with the same hyperparams for config-size as that seemed to have worked.

+Being trained:
+- vg-bias
+- rc-bias

+To be done later:
+`prior_weight` to be decreased to 0.2 for vg-bias to make teacher_dists range comparable with that of rel_dists and avoid an overpovering prior.